 If, during the course of the day, weather conditions deteriorate to the point that a closure is required, then the school should use existing arrangements to inform parents of the decision.

 Clearly, the safety of pupils is important.
 Those who cannot be sent home will require supervision until such time as they can be collected.
-However, the health, safety and welfare of staff is equally as important.
-It is therefore unreasonable to expect all staff to remain on site to supervise pupils, and staff should also be enabled to leave the premises as soon as reducing pupil numbers allow.
+However, the health, safety and welfare of staff is equally important.
+It is therefore unreasonable to expect all staff to remain on site to supervise pupils and staff should also be enabled to leave the premises as soon as reducing pupil numbers allows.